Hooli-Strike-Team/Group1_Project/FINAL_REPORT.md

         - Space for First Name
         - Space for Last Name
         - Space for E-mail Address
+        - User records created in database
         - Redirect to Login Page

     Features Implemented on the Login Page:

         - Space for Username
         - Space for Password
+        - Username and password verified in database login
         - Redirect to Main Page

     Features Implemented in the Settings Modal: